originjs/vite-plugin-federation/README.md

 ## Integration with webpack

+⚠️: Please don't use heterogeneous components in `React` projects (e.g. `vite` using `webpack` components or vice versa), because there is no guarantee that `vite/rollup` and `webpack` will convert `export` consistent `chunk` when packaging the `commonjs` framework, which is a prerequisite for using ` shared` is a prerequisite for using

 Now you can use `federation` without the restrictions of `vite` and `webpack`, that is, you can choose to use the `vit-plugin-federation` component in `webpack` or the `webpack-module- federation` in `vite`, but you need to pay attention to the configuration in `remotes`, for different frameworks you need to specify `remotes.from` and `remotes.format` to make them work better, the currently supported format pairings are as follows.

 | host                     | remote                   | demo                                                                                                                                  |